 For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to cash-generating units (CGUs) or group of CGUs that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.
 Each unit to which the goodwill is allocated represents the lowest level at which the goodwill is monitored for internal management purposes.
-As explained in the chapter 1.3 above, BNY Mellon SA/NV has determined that the CGU is to be defined as BNY Mellon SA/NV itself.
+BNY Mellon SA/NV has determined that the CGU is to be defined as BNY Mellon SA/NV itself.
+This decision is based on the interdependencies of the entities and businesses within BNY Mellon SA/NV from a client and operating perspective.
+Furthermore, management decisions are taken at the level of the Board of BNY Mellon SA/NV before being implemented in the various entities.

-BNY Mellon SA/NV identified value in use as being the recoverable amount of a cash-generating unit (CGU) in 2019.
+The recoverable amount for BNY Mellon SA/NV used in the goodwill impairment exercise has been calculated based on the higher of the fair value less cost to sell or value in use.
+BNY Mellon SA/NV identified value in use as being the recoverable amount of a cash-generating unit (CGU) in 2020.
 In assessing value in use of a CGU, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+The calculation of the value in use is based on certain key assumptions included in note 17.1.
 When the recoverable amount of the CGU is less than its carrying amount, an impairment loss is recognized.
 Impairment losses relating to goodwill cannot be reversed in future periods.